 The Corporate Auditors regularly have meetings with the Accounting Auditor receive reports on audit planning, implementation status and audit content.
-Also, the Corporate Auditors receive reports on internal audit results by the Internal Auditors Office (consisting of eleven members).
+Also, the Corporate Auditors receive reports on internal audit results by the Corporate Auditing Division.
 The Corporate Auditors also serve as corporate auditors of core subsidiaries to conduct subsidiary audits as needed and attend periodic Group Auditor Liaison Meetings consisting of the subsidiary auditors to deepen their understanding of each company.